The Projective Dynamic Logo Framework:

 D14 |

 Relational derivation of Born's rule for spin-½ from finite active surfaces; refined rôle of the golden-ratio proton surface and its connection to α.
-Historical document: superseded at Level 1 by D34. |
+Historical document: superseded at Level 1 by D34 and at Level 2 by D46. |

 |